 Geoff is a stand-alone songwriter focused on sharing songs and stories.
-Honest storytelling lines about feelings and experiences we can all relate to shape his craft.
-His Americana influenced folky rock style offers expressive lyrics and vocal style that resonates for listeners.
+Honest storytelling lines about feelings and experiences that we can all relate with are his gift.

-In 2007, Geoff was sidelined with his first jolt of MS, temporarily lost his vision and for many weeks was left alone with his thoughts.
+In 2007, Geoff was sidelined with his first jolt of MS, temporarily lost his vision and was left alone with his thoughts for many weeks.
 It was here that the songwriting path showed up.
-He realized that songs start in the mind of the writer and are given life in the mind of the listener.
+He realized that songs start in the mind of the writer and given life in the mind of the listener.
 After his vision returned, he noticed that the lines of his journal during this time all flowed as lyrics rather than text.
-The seeds were planted.
+The seeds planted began to grow.

-In 2010, Geoff joined a songwriting session in Costa Rica with some Nashville songwriters.
-Songwriting became an artisan craft at that moment and the path was in place.
+In 2010, Geoff joined a songwriting session in Costa Rica with Darrel Scott, Mary Gauthier and Beth Nielsen Chapman.
+From that moment, songwriting became an artisan craft and his the path was in place.

-Darrell Scott taught Geoff to find space that allows songs to show up.
+Darrell Scott taught Geoff to find the right space that allows songs to show up.
 Mary Gauthier helped him to be honest with the stories, brutally honest.
-Both encouraged allowing the actuality of life and depths of soul into the songs.
+Since then, a lot of time spent with Eliza Gilkyson, John Gorka and Don Richmond, along with numerous songwriters, has helped develop Geoff’s songwriting chops.

 His songwriting continues to help him and his audience deal with a wacky world around him.